 Toronto’s collection of museums and galleries is impressive, ranging from the large Royal Ontario Museum and the Art Gallery of Ontario to the much smaller Gardiner Museum of ceramic art, Gallery of Inuit Art or the Bata Shoe Museum.
 The Toronto International Film Festival is one of the biggest there is, and the city’s live music scene is celebrated by locals and visitors alike.
 There is also a vibrant club scene and more than enough cafés and restaurants to keep foodies and coffee-lovers satisfied.

 When it comes to education, universities in Toronto include some of Canada’s highest ranked.
-Indeed, the University of Toronto overtook McGill in the 2013/14 QS World University Rankings, climbing to 17= in the world.
-It’s joined by York University (ranked 401-410), Ryerson University (701+) and a selection of other higher education providers, including the Royal Conservatory of Music.
+Indeed, the University of Toronto is Canada's highest entrant in the QS World University Rankings 2014/15, at 20th in the world.
+It’s joined by York University (ranked 421-430), Ryerson University (701+) and a selection of other higher education providers, including the Royal Conservatory of Music.

 A relatively young city on Canada’s west coast, Vancouver is the perfect destination for those who want to combine city living with easy access to the great outdoors.
 And by great, we really mean great – the landscape surrounding Vancouver is truly spectacular, ranging from lush green forests and stunning lakes, to the rugged magnificence of the Canadian Rockies (especially popular with skiers and snowboarders).

 There’s plenty on offer for city slickers too in this cosmopolitan and vibrant town.
 Canada’s third-largest metropolis, Vancouver consistently features in lists of the world’s most livable cities – and has become one of Canada’s best-known and most-visited cities.
 Cultural offerings include three prominent theatre companies, the Vancouver International Film Festival, and a vibrant and diverse music scene.